This article is based on the Homer Jones Memorial Lecture delivered at the Federal Reserve Bank of St. Louis, May 16, 2018.

 This is the key theme that I will explore in the rest of this article.
 Has something changed so that the framework central for thinking about inflation dynamics is no longer useful?
 Have changes in the global economy—in Shanghai (i.e., emerging markets), in Saudi Arabia (i.e., oil and commodity markets), and in supply chains (i.e., production processes)—affected inflation dynamics?
 If these changes in the global economy are incorporated into our frameworks for understanding inflation—do the old relationships still apply?
 Can we simply extend our old frameworks rather than throw them away?

-In order to answer these questions, the remainder of the article is divided into three sections.
+In order to answer these questions, the remainder of the article is divided into four sections.
 Section II briefly summarizes key arguments why the Phillips curve framework may appear broken today.
 Section III proposes an alternative explanation: the need to add a more comprehensive treatment of changes in the global economy.
 Section IV provides some empirical evidence to support the growing role of international factors and globalization in explaining inflation dynamics.
 Section V concludes, tying together the pieces of evidence that suggest a better incorporation of the roles of "Shanghai, Saudi Arabia, and Supply Chains" can go some way toward improving our understanding of recent inflation dynamics.

 II.
 CHALLENGES TO THE CURRENT PHILLIPS CURVE FRAMEWORK